het-doshi/C-/README.md

 # C++ Basics, Patterns, and OOPs Concepts

 Welcome to my C++ Patterns, Basics, and OOPs repository!
-This project contains implementations of various pattern programs and basic object-oriented programming concepts in C++.
+This project contains implementations of various pattern programs, basics and object-oriented programming concepts in C++.

 ## Topics Covered